 The power factor in network model parameter is set to 0.95.

 The diversity allowance for the LV circuit level is defined as the amount by which the aggregate maximum demand load determined for that network level exceeds the estimated demand at the time of system simultaneous maximum load.
-The aggregate maximum demand is calculated by aggregating agreed import capacities for half hourly settled users and estimated capacities for non half hourly settled user groups.
+The aggregate maximum demand is calculated by aggregating import capacities for half hourly settled users and estimated capacities for aggregated half hourly settled user groups.

 For the tariffs listed below, the unit costs calculated by the formula above are allocated to the capacity charge:

-LV HH Metered
+LV Site Specific Metered

-LV Sub HH Metered
+LV Sub Site Specific Metered

-HV HH Metered.
+HV Site Specific Metered.

 Otherwise, the unit costs calculated by the formula above are allocated to the fixed charge.